milindsahay/blog/README.md

 ## Blog
-A blog website hosted on expressJS and mongoDB Atlas.
+A blog website hosted on NodeJS with expressJS and mongoDB Atlas.
 [Link](https://glacial-reaches-19809.herokuapp.com/)